cressidagp/arcluascripts/README.md

 # ArcLuaScripts
-This repo its for learning Lua while i have fun
+This repo its for learning Lua while i have fun.